 KPI 2 2022/2023 3 2023/2024

 Annual Revised Portfolio of Actual Achieved/ Annual Revised Portfolio of Actual Achieved/

 Number of ICT Target Annual Evidence Performance Not Target Annual Evidence Performance Not Achieved

 Disaster Target Achieved Target

 Recovery Back- 4 - Recovery 12 Achieved 12 No Recovery Test 12 Achieved

 up and Test Revision Certificate

 replication Certificate Monthly back-

 conducted by up and

 June 2024 Replication

 Reports

-Comment on Ac hievement o of the KPI and Remedial Measu ires •

-For the year under review 12 disaster recovery site test were conducted.
+For the year under review 12 disaster recovery site tests were conducted.
 Tests were conducted to ensure the data of the municipality is protected.
-The testing includes backup of the information which was processed and replicated to remote and cloud servers' servers.
+The test includes backup of the information which was processed and replicated to remote and cloud servers' servers.
 Considering the sensitivity and volume of financial data, the PAC recommended that tests be conducted monthly hence reported achievement has exceeded the target.